 - DO NOT store, operate or charge a Lithium battery in areas where it could come in contact with a direct heat source.

 - Beware of fake or modified batteries as these may have missing or unsafe components such as the BMS (Battery Management System), exposing the user to significant risk.

 - Mains power charging Lithium batteries: always charge the Lithium battery with a specially designed Lithium Battery Charger.
 Failure to do so may cause the battery to undercharge, swell, rupture or explode.

 For more information, see our blog, can I use the same charger for VRLA batteries and Lithium batteries?

 - Solar charging Lithium batteries: always ensure the solar charge controller has been modified to accept the Lithium battery technology.

 - Always ensure there is adequate airflow available around the Lithium battery when installing or storing as this will prevent the battery from overheating.

 - A Lithium battery is customised, so it is best to ensure that the BMS is correctly specified for your application for maximum benefits and safety reasons.

-- Always refer to the I&O prior to operating, installing or storing
+- Always refer to the Lithium battery manufacturer's Installation & Operation (I&O) manual before operating, installing or storing.

-Need some extra advice on how to safely handle industrial Lithium batteries?
+Need extra advice on how to safely handle Lithium batteries?
 Just ask us!